hyperion-rt/hyperion/docs/index.rst

 If your work makes use of Hyperion, please cite:

 **Robitaille, 2011**, *HYPERION: an open-source parallelized three-dimensional dust continuum radiative transfer code*, Astronomy & Astrophysics 536 A79 (`ADS <http://adsabs.harvard.edu/abs/2011A%26A...536A..79R>`_, `BibTeX <http://adsabs.harvard.edu/cgi-bin/nph-bib_query?bibcode=2011A%26A...536A..79R&data_type=BIBTEX&db_key=AST&nocookieset=1>`_).

+If you need consulting on using Hyperion beyond the current documentation, then please `contact me <mailto:thomas.robitaille@gmail.com>`_ with details of your project.

 Note on units and constants
 ---------------------------